netdata/netdata/docs/top-monitoring-netdata-functions.md

 The following is required to be able to run Functions from Netdata Cloud.

-- At least one of the nodes claimed to your Space should be on a Netdata Agent version higher than `v1.37.1`
+- At least one of the nodes connected to your Space should be on a Netdata Agent version higher than `v1.37.1`
 - Ensure that the node has the collector that exposes the function you want enabled

 ## What functions are currently available?